 Fit to Child

-Until recently, the Fllo was not able to be used before a child was 14 pounds, 25″, and sitting independently.
-With the release of the Clek infant-thingy, the Fllo can now be used with babies as small as 5 pounds and 19″.
+When it was first released, the Fllo had the following minimum height and weight limits: 14 pounds, 25″ inches tall, and the child being able to sit independently.
+With the release of the Clek infant-thingy, the Fllo can now be used with babies as small as 5 pounds and 19 inches long, when the infant-thingy is also purchased.

-This is Unity, she just turned two last month and is 25 pounds and 32.25″ tall.
+This model just turned 2 and is 25 pounds and 32.25 inches tall.
 She’s using the second harness slots from the bottom (almost to the third).
-As she is over 22 pounds, she doesn’t have to use the crotch buckle pad, and can use the steeper recline level.
-She does however have to use the closest crotch buckle setting with the shortest crotch buckle.
-It is a little tight though as she is in cloth diapers.
+Since she weighs more than 22 pounds, she doesn’t have to use the crotch buckle pad, and can use the steeper recline level.
+She does have to use the closest crotch buckle setting with the shortest crotch buckle, which is a bit of a tight fit with her cloth diapers.

-This is Olivia, she is 5.5, about 49 pounds and 45.5 in.
-Olivia is tall for her age, but also has a long torso for her height.
+This model is 5.5 years old, weighs about 49 pounds and is 45 inches tall.
+She’s tall for her age, but also has a long torso for her height.
 While she still barely meets the rear facing weight limit, she is too tall, so we put the seat in forward facing.
-You can see though, in this picture, that she is right at the top slots so the seat is pretty much outgrown.
-Once the child’s shoulders are over the top harness position, the seat has been outgrown.
-She was comfortable in it though and using the farthest out crotch buckle slot with the longer harness buckle.
+The harness is on the top position and she’s using the crotch buckle with the longer webbing position that’s the furthest from the back of the seat pan.
+Despite being moments away from outgrowing the Fllo, she found it comfortable.

 The fabric cover of the Fllo is made of Crypton odor, bacteria, and stain repelling fabric; making it easy to wipe down in case of everyday spills.
 Contact Clek customer service for an email set of instructions on how to fully disassemble the seat if a thorough cleaning is needed.
 If it is anything like the Foonf, try hard to keep the need for cleaning to a minimum!